AMKLGimhani/LittleTartBakery-WebPro/README.md

 - [ ] DB Table 4 (Customer Table,Created By-Manasha Siriwardana)

 ### Table 1
+#### Admin Table

 ### Table 2
+#### Order Table

+The "Order_Table" storing information about orders placed in a system.
+It captures details such as the order ID, the product ID of the item ordered, the quantity of the product, and the price per unit.The "Order_Table" facilitates the management of orders placed within the system.
+It captures essential details about each order, including the product ordered, the quantity, and the price per unit.
+This information is vital for tracking sales, managing inventory, and analyzing customer purchase patterns.

+##### Columns
+- order_id (Primary Key): An integer field uniquely identifying each order placed within the system.
+- product_id: An integer field representing the unique identifier of the product being ordered.
+This field likely references a separate table containing product information.
+- quantity: An integer field representing the quantity of the product ordered in the respective order.
+- price: A decimal field representing the price per unit of the product ordered, with precision up to two decimal places.

+##### Constraints
+- The "order_id" column serves as the primary key, ensuring each order record is uniquely identifiable.
+- product_id is a foreign key.
+- All columns are marked as "Not Null" indicating that must contain valid data for each records.

+##### Usage
+-  Recording orders placed by customers.
+-  Calculating total sales revenue based on order quantities and prices.
+-  Updating inventory levels by deducting sold quantities.
+-  Analyzing customer buying behavior and preferences.

 ### Table 3
 ### ER Diagram